go-gitea/gitea/docs/content/doc/usage/packages/go.en-us.md

 | `package_name`    | The package name. |
 | `package_version` | The package version. |

-If the owner of the packages is private you need to provide credentials.
+If the owner of the packages is private you need to [provide credentials](https://go.dev/ref/mod#private-module-proxy-auth).

-For more information see [the Go documentation](https://go.dev/ref/mod#private-module-proxy-auth).
+More information about the `GOPROXY` environment variable and how to protect against data leaks can be found in [the documentation](https://go.dev/ref/mod#private-modules).